^

 Treatment of optic neuritis

-The main direction of therapy for neuritis (intra- and retrobulbar) should be etiopathogenetic depending on the cause of the disease, but in practice it is not always possible to establish it.
-First of all, appoint:
+The main direction of therapy for neuritis (intra- and retrobulbar) should be etiopathogenetic, depending on the identified cause of the disease, but in practice it is not always possible to establish it.
+First of all, they prescribe:

-• antibiotics of the penicillin series and a wide spectrum of action, it is undesirable to use streptomycin and other antibiotics of this group;
+• antibiotics of the penicillin series and a broad spectrum of action; it is undesirable to use streptomycin and other antibiotics of this group;

 • antihistamines;